-Previously identified gaps from the previous triennial cycle have been examined and considerable improvements have been made through a collaborative process between the twenty-eight (28) Orange County school districts and the Orange County Department of Education (OCDE).
-The twenty-eight (28) school districts in Orange County and the Orange County Department of Education (OCDE) have committed themselves to an ongoing process to resolve the noted service gaps.
+Previously identified gaps have been examined and considerable improvement has been made through a collaborative process between the 27 Orange County School Districts and the Orange County Department of Education.
+The 27 School Districts in Orange County and the Orange County Department of Education have committed themselves to an ongoing process to resolve the remaining identified gaps.